Myopia Progression

 Using traditional lenses that do not address peripheral defocus or near point strain can worsen your vision.
 Similarly, under-correction and unclear vision can lead to further deterioration.
 Incorrect lenses, even with breaks, can negatively affect your eyes.
 Additionally, lenses that are too strong may increase eye strain, indirectly worsening your vision.

-recent review of current myopia management practice across the globe, presented by Professor of Optometry and Deputy Dean of Life and Health Sciences at Aston University, James Wolffsohn, surveyed almost 1,000 eye care practitioners in 12 countries and revealed that the majority are concerned about progressing myopia in their practice, yet around 50% of progressing myopes are still prescribed single vision spectacles, which have repeatedly shown no beneficial effect and are the worst option for myopia control.
+A recent review of current myopia management practice across the globe, presented by Professor of Optometry and Deputy Dean of Life and Health Sciences at Aston University, James Wolffsohn, surveyed almost 1,000 eye care practitioners in 12 countries and revealed that the majority are concerned about progressing myopia in their practice, yet around 50% of progressing myopes are still prescribed single vision spectacles, which have repeatedly shown no beneficial effect and are the worst option for myopia control.

 Click here to learn more about prescription lens that can assist in myopia prevention and control.